dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 Sell on OpenSea so that fundage can be minted to people using NFTs ?

 Your investment will not earn anything unless you participate, so there is no 3rd party to rely upon.
+Make a gateway site dedicated to connecting a web3 wallet and connecting that to dreamcatcher plus making payments into your balance.
+Otherwise you use our account management directly.
+Wrap DAI in our token, or basically move any asset into our contract.
+Trading on DeFi then pools the actions of all so minimal fees and swapping internally nets out before using gas.